git/git.github.io/rev_news/drafts/edition-88.md

   Glen Choo reported on the mailing list that `git merge` was failing on certain branches of a repo used at his workplace.
-As the repo is a public one, Glen could share the full recipe to reproduce the bug.
+As the repo is a public one, Glen was able to share the full recipe to reproduce the bug.

-  When following it, the following error appears:
+  When following it, this error appears:

   `Assertion failed: (ci->filemask == 2 || ci->filemask == 4), function apply_directory_rename_modifications, file merge-ort.c, line 2410.`

-  Glen noticed that the bug seemed specific to the "ort" merge strategy, which became the default merge strategy in Git 2.34.0 released last November.
+  Glen noticed that the bug seemed to be specific to the "ort" merge strategy, which became the default merge strategy in Git 2.34.0 released last November.
 When using the "recursive" strategy, which used to be the default merge strategy before "ort" took over,